Eagle (ABBA song)

-"Eagle" is a song recorded in 1977 by Swedish pop group ABBA.
-It was the opening track on their fifth studio album, ABBA: The Album (1978), and at 5 minutes 51 seconds, the longest they ever released.
+"Eagle" is a song by the Swedish recording group ABBA, recorded for their fifth studio album ABBA: The Album (1977).
+It serves as the opening track.
+The song features lead vocals by Agnetha Fältskog and Anni-Frid Lyngstad.
+At five minutes and 49 seconds, it is the longest track the group ever recorded.
 (Note: The Day Before You Came" (1982) is one second shorter.)
-As the third and final official single from the album, it was issued in a limited number of territories.
+It was released on 2 May 1978, via Polar Music, as the third and final single from the record in select European territories and Australia.
+In some countries, it was released as a double A-side single with "Thank You for the Music".
 (Note: In Belgium, France, and the Netherlands, it was as a double A-side with "Thank You for the Music".)
-These did not include the United States, where an intended release was cancelled, or United Kingdom.

-History
+"Eagle" was not a major chart success for the group, although it peaked within the top ten in Belgium, the Netherlands, Switzerland, and West Germany.
+An edited version of the song is included on More ABBA Gold: More ABBA Hits (1993).

+Background

 "Eagle" was written and composed by Benny Andersson and Björn Ulvaeus, who provided its music and its lyrics respectively, as a kind of tribute to a band that the two men admired at the time, the Eagles.
 The recording, which commenced on 1 June 1977, had the working titles of "High, High" and "The Eagle."
 Ulvaeus said that with the lyrics, he was "trying to capture the sense of freedom and euphoria" that he got from reading Richard Bach's 1970 novella Jonathan Livingston Seagull.
 In later years, music critics have hailed "Eagle" as one of ABBA's more outstanding tracks in terms of lyrics.

 The track inspired the introduction to the 1981 song "Don't You Want Me" by the Human League.